 Constitution received little damaged in the engagement, and by 1 AM, the ship was ready to fight another battle.
 Cyane and Levant, however, suffered considerably.
 According to American Midshipman Pardon Mawney Whipple, “the decks of both vessels were literally covered with dead & wounded.”
 As part of the prize crew, he spent the next three days on board the Levant:

-Despite the two to one advantage of the British, it had hardly been a fair fight.
-Constitution’s heavier guns and heavy timbers were able to both deal out and absorb more punishment than her opponents.
-Still, it was a fine accomplishment, and both the Navy and the American press were quick to sing the praises of ship and crew.
-Constitution’s adventures were not over yet, however, so stay tuned!
+Despite the two-to-one advantage of the British, it had hardly been a fair fight.
+Constitution’s heavier guns and heavy timbers were able to both deal out and absorb more punishment than its opponents.
+Still, it was a fine accomplishment, and both the U.S. Navy and the American press were quick to sing the praises of ship and crew.
+Constitution’s adventures were not over yet, however!

-Charles Stewart to the Secretary of the Navy, 15 May 1815, Captain’s Letters to the Secretary of the Navy, RG 45, Microfilm 125, Reel 44, NARA.
+1 Charles Stewart to the Secretary of the Navy, May 15, 1815, Captain’s Letters to the Secretary of the Navy, RG 45, Microfilm 125, Reel 44, National Archives and Records Administration.

-2 Henry B. Joslin, “Naval Asylum Biographies,” Navy Library, Washington, DC.
+2 Henry B. Joslin, “Naval Asylum Biographies,” Navy Library, Washington, D.C.